SoftMoonWebWare/syncdir.php/README.md

 # 5. Create USB thumb "playlists"
 Many car radios, etc., can play media files on a USB thumb-drive; just plug it in.
 But they don't let you modify the song order; the songs are played *in the order they were copied to the folder*.
-Windows' drag & drop bulk-copy doesn't guarantee this order; you must copy and then paste each file individually by hand to guarantee the order.
+Windows'® drag & drop bulk-copy doesn't guarantee this order; you must copy and then paste each file individually by hand to guarantee the order.
 Using syncdir.php, you have a few options to control the song-order:
 - make sure your song filenames start with a "track-number" (use 01, 02,...10, 11, etc. if more than 9 files), then copy (backup) them to your thumb-drive with the "sort files" option checked.